Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Rhode Island Home Heating Fuel Comparison

-Residences have a choice of fuels that can be used when it comes to heating.
-Natural Gas is the most popular choice in Rhode Island, used by 235,913 or 53% of residents.
-The 2nd most popular primary heating fuel for Rhode Island residents is Heating Oil, used by 108,766 homes (24%).
-The remaining homes are heated with Electricity (16%), Propane (6%), Other (1%), and Wood (1%).
+Homeowners have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Rhode Island, used by 235,913 or 53% of households.
+The next most popular primary heating fuel for Rhode Island households is Heating Oil, used by 108,766 homes (24%).
+The rest of the homes are heated with Electricity (16%), Propane (6%), Other (1%), and Wood (1%).

 Heating Oil (Fuel Oil) Use in Rhode Island